 Available 24 hours a day 01962 862333

 Richard Steel & Partners are proud to be the longest established Family Owned Funeral Directors in Winchester, continuing four generations of vocational service to the local community since 1860.
-Iain & Richard Steel are ably assisted by qualified Funeral Directors John Barton-Rumbold, Chelsea Duke, Russ Taw and David Westbrook and backed by a highly dedicated team who are proud to continue the family's tradition with the emphasis on personal family care.
+Iain & Richard Steel are ably assisted by qualified Funeral Directors John Barton-Rumbold, Russ Taw and David Westbrook and backed by a highly dedicated team who are proud to continue the family's tradition with the emphasis on personal family care.

 Iain became the fourth generation of the Steel family to join the firm in 1988.
 A keen singer and actor he has appeared with several local societies.
 He is the European Group Secretary for Selected Independent Funeral Homes, President of Winchester Musicals & Opera Society, President of Winchester St John Ambulance (the third generation to hold this position), Chair of the Winchester Theatre Trust, the landlord trust of the Theatre Royal Winchester, having previously been Vice Chair of the Board of Live Theatre Winchester Trust.
 Iain was an Examiner for the National Association of Funeral Directors for 17 years.
 Married to Lisa, also a qualified Funeral Director, their daughter Katie is currently studying makeup for film TV & theatre at Pinewood Studios.

 John is an experienced Funeral Director who has been working with the Steel family for over 20 years.
 He came to funeral directing after a senior management career in the retail sector.
 Living in the New Forest, John is a keen steam enthusiast and engineer who volunteers regularly with the Mid Hants Railway on the Watercress Line.
 John is also a Salisbury scout leader and enjoys holidays in Ireland with his wife.

 Richard Steel BEM